-The mission of the Associate in Arts Degree Program is to offer the academic requirements necessary to complete an Associate in Arts Degree, as well as prepare students for transfer to a four-year institution.
+The mission of the Associate in General Education Program is to offer a variety of academic courses that will provide a basis for future advancement in a chosen profession or transfer to a four-year institution.

 Provide narrative for the analysis of the mission/purpose statement.
 (Are you planning to revise your mission/purpose statement?
 If so, please provide your revised mission/purpose statement and reason for the change.)